nginxinc/nginx-gateway-fabric/docs/developer/implementing-a-feature.md

     - **New Use Case:** If your feature introduces a new use case, add an example of how to use it in the [examples](/examples) directory.
 This example will help users understand how to leverage the new feature.
       > For security, a Docker image used in an example must be either managed by F5/NGINX or be an [official image](https://docs.docker.com/docker-hub/official_images/).
-    - **Installation Changes**: If your feature involves changes to the installation process of NKG, update the [installation](/docs/installation.md) documentation.
+    - **Installation Changes**: If your feature involves changes to the installation process of NGF, update the [installation](/docs/installation.md) documentation.
-    - **Helm Changes**: If your feature introduces or changes any values of the NKG Helm Chart, update the [Helm README](/deploy/helm-chart/README.md).
+    - **Helm Changes**: If your feature introduces or changes any values of the NGF Helm Chart, update the [Helm README](/deploy/helm-chart/README.md).
     - **Command-line Changes**: If your feature introduces or changes a command-line flag or subcommand, update the [cli help](/docs/cli-help.md) documentation.
-    - **Other Documentation Updates**: For any other changes that affect the behavior, usage, or configuration of NKG, review the existing documentation and update it as necessary.
+    - **Other Documentation Updates**: For any other changes that affect the behavior, usage, or configuration of NGF, review the existing documentation and update it as necessary.
 Ensure that the documentation remains accurate and up to date with the latest changes.
 11. **Lint code**: See the [run the linter](/docs/developer/quickstart.md#run-the-linter) section of the quickstart